 The following links are placed here for the benefit of Australia ICOMOS (AI) members.
 It does not mean that these particular training opportunities are endorsed by Australia ICOMOS.
 Users of this website need to make their own enquiries about whether the courses are suitable to their needs.

-If you know of other courses that provide training in understanding traditional trades that may benefit AI members please email the Working Group Coordinator Mary Knaggs.
+If you know of other courses that provide training in understanding traditional trades that may benefit AI members please email the Traditional Trades contact person, Mary Knaggs.

 - Association of Preservation Technology Australasia: The Longford Academy, Tasmania

 An annual 5 day workshop event usually held in May each year at Longford in Northern Tasmania.
 More information>>